Support the cause and join the Movement at WWW.OPAATMOVEMENT.COM

-This was the last photo taken of our founder, Daniel Hurd, with his Bicycle and US Camper.
-He rode into his 44th state, over 2.5 years, over 17,600 miles traveled when he was struck by a vehicle.
+The photo on the left was the last photo taken of our founder, Daniel Hurd, with his Bicycle and US Camper.
+He rode into his 44th state, over 2.5 years, and nearly 18,000 miles traveled when he was struck by a vehicle.
 He was Med Flighted to Flagstaff, AZ on October 22, 2020.
 Daniel does not have any memory of the accident and required three different surgeries to close up his wounds on his legs.
-He was discharged on November 2, 2020 and taken to see what was left of his possessions.
+He was discharged on November 3, 2020 and taken to see what was left of his possessions.
 During this whole process he stayed mostly in high spirits.
 He had to deal with a rollercoaster of emotions but kept his positive attitude the majority of that time.
-Daniel was invited by Chris Noell to stay in Gordonville, TX to heal and was given an opportunity to start a new chapter of the movement!
-"Movement Mondays" will be a podcast series hosted by Dan on the "Heart Of A Volunteer: Veterans Podcast".
-Dan will share the experiences of others movements while connecting and sharing OPAAT Movement.
-We are excited to continue to support Daniel in this next project and we wish him the best and most speedy of recoveries!
+Daniel was invited by Chris Noell to stay in Gordonville, TX and has been healing well!
+He started a new chapter of the movement, podcasting!

-Im looking for your help to support 2 families that are in need of our support.
+I'm looking for your help to support 2 families that are in need of our support.
 Both of them have separate reason that they could use the help and I am hoping that you will support me by supporting this.
-Neither family knows that I have asked for help and would love to present them with half going to each family.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.

-I am Daniel Hurd of Ride With Dan USA and the One Pedal At A Time Movement (OPAAT Movement).
+I am Daniel Hurd, often known as Lt.
+Dan of Ride With Dan USA and the One Pedal At A Time Movement (OPAAT Movement).
 This is how this journey all started for me and how a movement was born for us.